 Look around you…do you need all that stuff?
 Take it slowly but go through each room and get rid of the clutter.
-Recycle the paper products (old phone books, junk mail, etc), donate the clothes and toys to children’s shelters or goodwill, check out Freecycle and find a new home for the things you no longer need.
+Recycle the paper products (old phone books, junk mail, etc), donate the clothes and toys to children’s shelters or goodwill, check out Freecycle and find a new home for the things you no longer need (check out my post on what to do with old books before tossing them!).
 Just because you want it out of YOUR house, doesn’t mean somebody else can’t use it!
 You can’t clean your home unless you declutter it first!
 Check out a few books on Amazon to learn how to declutter the house.

 Start a Cleaning Routine

 Now that you have uncluttered, you can start cleaning.
 Develop a routine…mine is morning laundry, empty dishwasher, make the beds, fix the lunches.
 Get up, get dressed, get moving and get those chores started.
 You will feel better about yourself because you have been productive and your housework will get done because it will become a habit.
 When you throw in your laundry, make sure it is a full load and wash on cold with an eco friendly detergent!

 I think my mood is lifted and I am more energized when my house smells good!
 When you have your next orange, save the peel.
 Put it in a pot of water on the stove with some whole cloves and a snip of a vanilla bean.
 Put it on low and let simmer.
 You could also buy a soy candle and burn that.
 Don’t forget to recycle the jar when it is gone.